-Help Me Grow - Grant Fund (GRF) - This fund receives state and federal grant monies for the purpose of the grant provisions.
+Help Me Grow Grant Fund - This fund receives state and federal grant monies restricted for the purpose of the grant provisions.

-Special Education Grant - Infants and Families (HMG-Part C) - This fund receives federal grant money to provide services for expected parents, newborns and their families, and infants and toddlers at risk for or with developmental delays and disabilities and their families.
+Special Education Grant - Infants and Families (HMG-Part C) - This fund receives federal grant monies restricted for expectant parents; newborns and their families; and infants and toddlers at risk for or with developmental delays and disabilities and their families.

-Multi-System Services - This fund receives monies from state, federal and local sources for the purpose of coordinating services for families and children in need of multiple services.
+Multi-System Services - This fund receives monies from state, federal and local sources that are restricted for coordinating services for families and children in need of multiple services.